wncc/backend-101/Flow.md

 First, open your terminal and create a new virtual environment.
+> Note: You might run into some issues on Linux while running `python`/`pip`.
+Try running `python3`/`pip3` instead.
+> This is because some Linux programs only run on Python v2, so Python v3 sometimes have a different name
 ```shell
 # Create a new virtual environment
 python -m venv venv